libgeos/geos/swig/ruby/README.txt

 1. Build GEOS
 2.  cd swig/ruby

-Next, if you are running Linux/Unix:

-1.  make
-2.  make install

 If you are running VC++ on Windows:

 1. You must first compile GEOS using VC++ since the SWIG bindings